Place-Based Environmental Education

 Project Manager Internship

 Students often learn best from near-peers and those with similar life experiences.
-For this reason, we are proud to be offering a 10-month long Project Manager Internship throughout the year of 2020.
-This internship will equip a late high school or early college-aged student of refugee or immigrant descent to mentor our Equity & Sustainability Interns and become a local advocate for positive change in their community.
+For this reason, we are proud to be offering a 12-month long Project Manager Internship April 2021 - April 2022.
+This internship will equip a late high school or early college-aged student of refugee or immigrant experience to mentor our Equity & Sustainability Interns and become a local advocate for positive change in their community.